titoBouzout/dom-syntax-sugar/readme.md

 - fix the auto imports
 - allow multiple passes over the same attribute?
 - maybe add some priority in case order matters
+- add support for attributes without values (to be added by the plugins)